3.3.4 Update MySQL Configuration

 Update the MySQL configuration for a DB System.
 This will change the user configurable system variables for the DB System to the values in the new configuration.
-See Section 13.2, “User Configurable System Variables”.
+See User Configurable System Variables.

 System has an attached HeatWave Cluster, it will restart and reload data from the DB

 In the MySQL HeatWave Console, select the MySQL tab.

-Click on the row of the DB System to highlight it, and choose Update MySQL Configuration from the menu.
+Click on the row of the DB System to highlight it, and choose Update MySQL Configuration from the Actions menu.